Fachschaft-Informatik-Nordakademie/datapacks/create_teams/README.md

-# create_teams
+# Create Teams
-Used to automatically whitelist players and create Teams based on a JSON-File.
-Connects to the server using RCON.
+This script is used to automatically whitelist players and create Teams based on a JSON-File.
+It connects to the server using RCON.

-## config.json
+## RCON Config File
-You need a config.json file in order to run this code.
+You need a `config.json` file in order to run this code.
 It has to look like this:
 ~~~ JSON
 {
   "mc_server_ip": "127.0.0.1",